 You can learn and overcome any failing you may have.

 H) Take on challenges.

 Don’t run from a challenge.
 Rather, see challenges that come as learning experiences you would not get otherwise.

 Challenges allow you to grow.
 Therefore, to be free from challenges is to be free from growth, which is the antithesis of the growth mindset.

 Run toward challenges.
 They serve as reminders that you are stronger and more capable than you give yourself credit for.
 For a mind that sees only limitations, challenges show us that most of the limitations that we think we have are in fact invalid.

 Challenges stretch us beyond our perceived capacity.
 Imagine the pride you’ll feel when you scale it.
 Even if you fail, you would have still grown beyond your capacity.

 11. Seek professional help.

 While anyone can use the methods mentioned above for overcoming negative thought patterns, they will be more effective when used with the support of a mental health professional.

-A therapist or counselor can teach you how to use different techniques to find out where and how your automatic thoughts are biased or illogical.
+A therapist can teach you how to use different techniques to find out where and how your automatic thoughts are biased or illogical.
 They can help you practice how to cope with criticism.